-Eugene Kuperman was born in Kharkov, Ukraine in 1987 and now lives in Southern California.
-Since childhood, Eugene enjoyed drawing anything that inspired him.
-Eugene has been sketching since he was three years old and painting since he was seven.
-He has created over four hundred pieces and thousands of sketches.
+Eugene Kuperman is a published and an award winning artist.
 Eugene’s work is in many private collections including in a private collection of Robert Harris Rothschild who has many notable works in his collection by artists like: Rembrandt, Chagall, Dali, Ernst, Lichtenstein, and many more.
 An art catalog came out in 2012 featuring many of those artists as well as the work commissioned from Eugene.
 From 2010 to his passing in 2014, Eugene Kuperman studied with a renowned Russian artist Leonid Steele whose works are in many museums in the world, including pieces in the notable Tretakov Gallery in Russia.
 One of Leonid’s former teachers was a student of a famous Russian landscape painter: Isaac Levitan and another teacher he had, was a student of the famous Russian artist: Ilya Repin.
+From the end of 2014 since Leonid’s passing, Eugene studied painting with an award winning artist Lance Richlin until 2016.

 If you would like to buy or order a piece, please feel free to contact Eugene at email@example.com .